Zuzanna Pajorska

 The fiercely competitive industry environment in the e-banking sector requires openness and access to modern methods to build digital solutions.
 The answer to the need for faster delivery of products and services in the FinTech sector and beyond are platforms using a low code or no code approach.
 The software development process using such platforms is much simpler, as they contain ready-made components to build a product, process, or service with minimal programming knowledge.

-Without a doubt, low-code platforms will become emerging in banking technologies for several reasons.
+Without a doubt, emerging technologies like low-code platforms are poised to play a significant role in banking technology for several reasons.
 First, banks must significantly accelerate the time to market for digital banking products and services.
 Second, there is a massive increase in the number of FinTechs or third parties that offer turnkey digital financial solutions that easily integrate with core banking systems.
 Third, there is an ever-increasing desire to strengthen the cooperation of businesses, including banking, with IT.

 legacy systems and advanced analytics as technological advances in modern banking systems

-Security is and will be one of the key trends in banking in 2023.
-As more and more banking services move into the digital world, the risk of cyberattacks becomes greater.
+Security is and will be one of the key trends in banking in 2024 As more and more financial services move into the digital world, the risk of cyberattacks becomes greater.
 Therefore, banks must invest in better security to protect their assets and customers and prevent fraud.

 In addition, banks will use increasingly sophisticated analytical tools to detect suspicious activity and enhance anti-fraud efforts.
 They will also work to protect customer data privacy and comply with data protection regulations.